Topics Map > Courses > Requisites

 The following guidelines are associated with student groups that are classified as being used either at the catalog- or section-level.
-Catalog-level requisites detail and enforce the academic preparation students need to be successful in a course, where section-level requisites enable enrollment management.
-As a part of this academic preparation, requisites should be curated from existing UW-Madison courses, placement exam equivalencies, and/or departmental exam equivalencies that equate to the level of learning required to be successful in any given course.
-Student groups may only be used in catalog-level or section-level requisites when they meet the guidelines below.
+Catalog-level requisites detail and enforce the academic preparation students need to be successful in a course, where section-level requisites allow for enrollment management.
+Student groups may only be used in catalog-level or section-level requisites when they meet the guidelines below and cannot be used to circumvent enforcing the appropriate academic preparation required for being successful.

 Catalog Level